MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

     ![Screenshot of Azure AI Foundry home page with create an agent selected.](./media/azure-ai-foundry-home-page.png)

-1. In a new browser window, open the [Azure AI services exploration page](https://ai.azure.com/explore/aiservices).

-1. On the *AI Services* page, select the *Try Content Understanding* tile.

-1. Select **Select or create a project to start**.

-1. Select **+ Create a project**.
+1. In the browser, navigate to `https://ai.azure.com/managementCenter/allResources` and select **Create new**.
+Then choose the option to create an **AI hub resource**.

-1. In the wizard, enter a valid name for your project.
+1. In the Create a new project wizard, enter a valid name for your project, and if an existing hub is suggested, select the option to create a new one.

-1. Select **Advanced options** and specify the following settings:
+1. Expand *Advanced options* to specify the following settings for your project:
     - **Azure AI Foundry resource**: *Keep the default name*
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create or select a resource group*